Pay Per Head Bookie Business For Dummies

 While concentrating on other sports, keep an eye on the NFL.
 The new season after the Super Bowl starts in early March.
 The NFL Draft happens in April.
 The regular season starts in September.
 Sports bettors wager on the NFL Draft and preseason games.
 Start NFL promotions early.
 Don’t miss out.

 Consider opening the racebook

 Promote the Triple Crown.
 Consider offering daily horse betting.
 If you decide to open the racebook, make sure to set win limits.
 Major online sportsbooks do this.
 The most possible to win on a Pick 4 often is 300 /1.
 To be safe, only offer win, place, show betting and exacta and trifecta betting.
 Don’t offer racebook bets that can cripple your sportsbook.
 If you’re worried, don’t turn on the racebook.

 Open the digital casino to all players.
 You can set betting limits on casino players.
 The casino can lead to small profit on a daily basis.
 Small profit adds up to big profit.

 Offer live betting

 Live betting is the fastest growing bookie money maker in the industry.
 Offer live betting to your customers.
 PayPerHead bookies can offer TruLive Wagering.
 The service allows live betting on international and domestic sports.

-Ready to run your own sportsbook?
+Ready to run your own per head sportsbook dummies?

+Thanks for reading our dummies guide to becoming a pay per head bookie.
 No longer must local bookies run their sportsbooks in the back of brick and mortar stores.
 They mustn’t do business over the phone and keep Microsoft Excel ledgers.
 Pay per head allows bookies to run efficient businesses.